 - Online degree.
 Online degree programs are equivalent to master's or continuing education degree programs at universities and offer comparable volume and depth of coursework.
 Online degree programs generally follow a traditional application and admissions process and range from a few thousand dollars to tens of thousands of dollars.

 - Corporate training.
 Corporate training MOOCs are deployed on an enterprise level.
 This pricing option is typically structured as a per-user cost for access.

 Benefits of MOOCs

+MOOCs have both benefits and drawbacks.
 The widespread adoption and use of online courses provides the following benefits:

 - Improved access to higher education.
-Not only is this a function of convenience, but access to high-quality education in developing countries can ultimately increase quality of life and contribute to sustainable development efforts by providing a high-quality, accessible learning infrastructure.
+Not only is this a function of convenience, but access to high-quality education in developing countries can ultimately increase quality of life and contribute to sustainable professional development efforts by providing a high-quality, accessible learning infrastructure.

 - Affordability of higher education.
 Scalability makes these types of courses more cost-effective than in-person courses of comparable scope.

 - Flexible learning schedule.
 Many courses are self-paced, which can accommodate student work schedules.
 Even if course completion isn't self-paced, as with online degree programs, prerecorded lectures can offer more flexibility on a daily and weekly basis.

 - Collaboration opportunities.
 MOOCs frequently feature a broad and diverse community of learners from across the globe, which facilitates networking, collaboration and the sharing of ideas with peers who have similar interests and objectives.

 - Preview of college-level courses.
 Before fully committing to a degree program, learners can use MOOCs to get a taste of college-level courses and improve their comprehension of the subjects.

 - Easy performance evaluation and monitoring.
 Online courses provide an easy and automated way to monitor student performance and scores because all the data is captured through the entirety of the course.